Introducing the famous 3 Ingredient Christmas Cake (fruit cake) made from mixed fruit, iced coffee and self-raising flour!

 Iced Coffee Substitutes

-I like to use a store-bought iced coffee that is slightly sweetened for this recipe.
-There are many different brands of iced coffee that you can use, including: Big M, Farmers Union, Dare, Ice Break, Starbucks etc.
+For this recipe, I like to use store-bought creamy iced coffee that is slightly sweetened.
+You can use many different brands of iced coffee, including Big M, Farmers Union, Dare, Ice Break, Starbucks, etc.

 - black tea